Best Menopause Supplements UK 2020 Selection

 2. Enhance vaginal lubrication

-Supplementing vitamins A, C, E and zinc can keep vaginal membranes healthy and encourage normal mucus production.
+Supplementing vitamins A, C, E and zinc can keep the membranes healthy and encourage normal mucus production.
 These nutrients are available in good high-potency multivitamin-mineral supplements which should be taken on a daily basis.
 The omega-7 fatty acid, found in macadamia nuts and in high concentrations in the plant sea buckthorn, also supports mucous-membrane health, reducing dryness in intimate areas, as well as the eyes, mouth and nasal passages.
 So does ensure adequate progesterone levels.

 3. Consider natural or bio-identical progesterone

 Often overlooked is the decline in progesterone, oestrogen’s counterpart, which typically prepares the body for pregnancy but also protects breast tissue and blood vessels and increases bone strength in later years.
-Using natural progesterone cream, available on prescription, can reduce many of the menopause symptoms, especially hot flushes.
+Using natural cream, available on prescription, can reduce many of the menopause symptoms, especially hot flushes.

 Confusingly, it’s possible to be oestrogen deficient and oestrogen dominant at the same time – where oestrogen is low but there is also very little progesterone, resulting in more oestrogen signals than progesterone.
 Symptoms of oestrogen dominance and progesterone deficiency overlap and they include mood swings, increased weight around the hips and thighs, loss of libido, breast tenderness, depression and insomnia.

 Many of these can show up during the menopause along with the more common hot flushes, vaginal dryness, fatigue and headaches.
-If you’re experiencing any menopause symptoms, I strongly recommend taking a salivary hormone test to shed light on whether you need to address a progesterone deficiency, oestrogen excess or a combination of the two.
+If you’re experiencing any menopause symptoms, I strongly recommend taking a salivary hormone test to shed light on whether you need to address its deficiency, oestrogen excess or a combination of the two.
 A nutritional therapist can arrange such a test and interpret the results for you.

 4. Manage stress and maintain your sex drive

-Although vaginal dryness is an obvious cause for loss of interest in the drive, you should also consider a hormonal involvement, such as a deficiency in testosterone, which determines sex drive in both men and women.
+Although dryness is an obvious cause for loss of interest in the drive, you should also consider a hormonal involvement, such as a deficiency in testosterone, which determines sex drive in both men and women.
 Testosterone and the stress hormone cortisol are both made from progesterone.
 If you’re constantly stressed, the adrenal glands produce more cortisol at the expense of testosterone.
 In addition, producing lots of cortisol will rapidly deplete your progesterone levels, which has the knock-on effect of reducing thyroid gland function, a common symptom of which is low interest in sex.

 Regular physical exercise is a great stress buster and can increase sex drive.
 Short-duration, intense exercise for about 20 minutes is especially beneficial; however, you’ll most likely find that managing stress is key to minimising many menopausal symptoms.